-Hunting was the main reason for a drastic decline in grey seal and ringed seal populations in the early 1900s.
+Hunting was the main reason for a drastic decline in grey seal and ringed seal populations in the first half of the 1900s, with environmental pollution contributing to further declines until the 1970s.
 In the 1970s and 1980s, seals were protected by all countries in the Baltic Sea region.
 After recovery of the populations, controlled hunting is allowed.
 The highest permissible annual quota is currently around 2000 grey seals, 230 ringed seals, and 235 harbour seals.
 White-tailed sea eagle Haliaeetus albicilla and cormorant Phalacrocorax carbo almost disappeared from the Baltic Sea in the early 1900s due to hunting or intentional killing.